 The following briefly explains how private property owners and managers can compete for lease contracts.
-It outlines the types of space GSA ordinarily leases, the lease terms and conditions, offering space to GSA, how GSA awards leases, and who to contact for additional information.
+It outlines the types of space GSA ordinarily leases, the lease terms and conditions, how to offer space to GSA, how GSA awards leases, and where to find additional information.

 Scope of GSA Leasing

-GSA leases all types of space for most federal agencies, including offices, laboratories, warehouses, clinics, and border stations in cities, suburbs and rural areas throughout the United States and its territories.
+GSA leases space including offices, laboratories, warehouses, clinics, and border stations for most federal agencies in cities, suburbs, and rural areas throughout the United States and its territories.

 GSA leases space in a wide range of sizes, locations, and terms to meet the requirements of federal agencies.
 A Solicitation for Offers (SFO) is submitted by potential landlords.
 The Solicitation for Offers is a proposal to lease space indicating the type and amount of space needed and the conditions of the lease.
 The solicitation also gives detailed information on how to submit a proposal, contact name and address, and the deadline by which it must be received by the GSA regional office.
 Each Solicitation for Offers for a new lease differs in its requirements.

-The amount of space requested may range from a single room to an entire building.
 Initial alterations to prepare space for occupancy differ according to the needs of the tenant agency.
 In some cases, new construction is solicited.
-This “lease construction” process is used for new construction and for procurements requiring significant design work, regardless of type; most suitable for the unique needs various tenants.
+This “lease construction” process is used for new construction and for procurements requiring significant design work.
 In normal circumstances, new construction is in areas of high visibility and community impact, with procurements requiring significant design work.
 This process is what the federal government utilizes to procure “build-to-suit” space.
-In addition to new construction, this includes adaptive reuse of existing buildings, “full gut” rehabilitation replacement of envelope, mechanical systems, ceiling, service cores, etc.) and minor renovations.
+In addition to new construction, this includes the adaptive reuse of existing buildings, “full gut” rehabilitation replacement of envelope, mechanical systems, ceiling, service cores, etc.) and minor renovations.
 The program involves a process of submittal and evaluation where potential candidates are selected on factors that can include the quality of the site and facility design as well as the quality of the offeror.

 Offering Space to GSA

-Requirements for space over 10,000 square feet are advertised in local newspapers or the Federal Business Opportunities webpage.
+Requirements for space are advertised on the Contract Opportunities page on SAM.gov, or you can go to Automated Advanced Acquisition Program (AAAP) or Requirement Specific Acquisition Program (RSAP).
 Space requirements less than 10,000 square feet are usually acquired by a more informal canvassing and contacts with potential offerors.
 Property managers or owners interested in offering space to GSA for lease are encouraged to contact the appropriate regional office.